mahlberg-lab/CorporaCoCo/README.md

 References
 ----------
-* Wiegand, V., Hennessey, A., Tench, C. R., & Mahlberg, M. (2017a, May 24).
-Comparing co-occurrences between corpora.
+* Wiegand, V., Hennessey, A., Tench, C. R., & Mahlberg, M. (2017a, May 24). *Comparing co-occurrences between corpora*.
 38th ICAME conference, Charles University, Prague.

-*	Wiegand, V., Hennessey, A., Tench, C. R., & Mahlberg, M. (2017b, July 24).
-A cookbook of co-occurrence comparison techniques and how they relate to the subtleties in your research question.
+*	Wiegand, V., Hennessey, A., Tench, C. R., & Mahlberg, M. (2017b, July 24). *A cookbook of co-occurrence comparison techniques and how they relate to the subtleties in your research question*.
 9th International Corpus Linguistics Conference, University of Birmingham, Birmingham.

 A very simple example of usage